MohamedAkeelK/moshTypescript/README.md

 another ones is

-module:
+- module:
-rootDir: specifies the directory that cintains our source files
+- rootDir: specifies the directory that cintains our source files

 by convention we put our source code into a seperate folder

 in Emit section

-OutDir: specifies the directiory that will contain our js files when compiled, change to "./dist" and js files will be store in "./dist" folder can run tsc to run all TS files. can use node to run js file to see console.logs
+- OutDir: specifies the directiory that will contain our js files when compiled, change to "./dist" and js files will be store in "./dist" folder can run tsc to run all TS files. can use node to run js file to see console.logs

-removeComments : if enabled generated js code will be shorter
+- removeComments : if enabled generated js code will be shorter

-noEmitOnError: should leave on true so js files arent generated when there are errors in code
+- noEmitOnError: should turn on(true) so js files arent generated when there are errors in code

-sourceMap: true , and a file that specifies how each line of our TS code maps to the generated js code
+- sourceMap: true , a file that specifies how each line of our TS code maps to the generated js code

+- turn "noUnusedParameters" on

+- turn "noImplicitReturns": on

+- turn "noUnusedLocals" on

-Data types in TS
+## Data types in TS

 - any
 - unknown